Renewing your spirit one bite at a time

 • Molasses: The addition of molasses to the dough can cause it to become quite sticky during kneading.
 Don’t stress!
 Read the helpful tips along the way to get you through it.

-sourdough gingerbread cinnamon roll
+gingerbread sourdough cinnamon rolls

 How to make sourdough gingerbread cinnamon rolls (step-by-step)